davidstosik/davidstosik.github.io/_posts/2015-02-19-rails-1month-variable-length.markdown

  - Its `valid_until` attribute is set to *one month* in the future.
  - A Sidekiq job is scheduled to unpublish the Article in *one month*.

-(Did you notice how I used the same "one month" expression in the to statements above?
-That's because the code too is using the same `1.month` expression.)
+(Did you notice how I used the same "*one month*" expression in the two statements above?
+That mirrors the code using the same `1.month` expression in both places.)

 One would expect the job to be triggered around the time the article becomes invalid (ideally when now **is** `article.valid_until` or else a few milliseconds to seconds after).
-That would actually happen only on 30-day months.
+That would be right only on 30-day months.

 Let's say I create an Article today (Feb.
 19th 2015).
 Its `valid_until` attribute will be set to Mar.
 19th, because as we saw above, adding `1.month` to a Date (or a